jcastillo7/mined-gatech.github.io/README.md

 Check the [GitHub Pages Basics](https://help.github.com/categories/github-pages-basics/) for more information.

-## Little bit about text/code highlighting in markdown:
+## Little about text/code highlighting in markdown:

 ```json